-As compared with previous models, the latest Essenza Mini is even smaller.
+As compared with the previous Nespresso machine model, the latest Essenza Mini is even smaller.
 Now, at just over 3 inches wide, this tiny coffee machine will fit nicely in even the tightest of kitchens, dorm rooms, or office cubicles.
 It weighs in at only 5 pounds, making it easily transportable.
 And despite its lightweight, it feels sturdy and durable.
 So don’t be afraid to pack it up for an RV or business trip.

 Fortunately, the Essenza Mini’s small size in no way indicates a lack of quality or functionality.
 It still features the 19-bar pump at the heart of all Nespresso espresso machines.
-Thus, a guaranteed rich and creamy espresso takes only 30 seconds.
-Both espresso and lungo are available at the touch of a button.
+Thus, a guaranteed rich and creamy espresso takes only 30 secs.
+Just choose espresso or lungo at the press of a button.
 Still, if the pre-programmed options don’t satisfy, you can manually adjust the volume of water.
-Three minutes after use, the machine automatically enters a low-energy mode, and after 9 minutes, it will shut off.
+Three minutes after use, the Essenza Mini automatically enters a low-energy mode, and after 9 minutes, it will shut off to save energy.

-The only downside to the Essenza Mini is its relatively small water reservoir, though this helps limit its overall footprint.
-If you’re looking for a compact machine with a bit more capacity, take a look at our Nespresso Pixie machine review.
+The only downside to the Nespresso Essenza Mini espresso machine is its relatively small water reservoir, though this contributes to its small footprint.
+If you’re looking for a compact machine with a bit more capacity, take a look at the Nespresso Pixie.

 The first thing you’ll notice about the Creatista Plus is the incredible aesthetics.
 Nespresso refers to it as premium design.
 Its shiny chrome accents and sleek shape recall the original manual espresso coffee makers.
 You’ll definitely want to display this on your countertop.